TeamMacLean/ruth-effectors-prediction/lab-book/05-may.md

 - read and learn about LSTM, GRU architectures
 - create the draft of architecture models
-- added the additional effector and noneffector data to dataframe without identical protein sequence
+- added the additional effector and noneffector data to dataframe without identical protein sequence (retrieve the fasta data on NCBI)
 - check the models that have been running in GPUs

 20 May 2019 (Monday)